Data privacy notice regarding the employees and payment recipients of the University of Oulu

 - Orcid organization

-Personnel and payment/grant recipient data can be also observed or derived from the University IT Services or equipment or collected from the control and supervision services (e.g. surveillance cameras).
+Personnel and payment/grant recipient data can be also observed or derived from the University IT Services or equipment or collected from the control and supervision services (e.g. surveillance cameras and work log collected by the salary system evaluation and development discussion system on the views and operations on the forms).

 Who has access to your personal data?